Deep analysis of Amazon Fashion Business: performance insights and challenges to compete in the apparel industry

 In fact, Scott Galloway predicts in FOUR, his latest book, that Alexa will kill brands (Alexa is Amazon´s Virtual Assistant) as discussed in the New Fashion Retail Paradigm.
 Today, Alexa suggests Amazon Basics, their private label.
 According to Business Insider Intelligence estimates, 49% of US adults will shop thru voice in 2023.

-How is Amazon Fashion performing in the US Market?
+How is Amazon Fashion business performing in the US Market?

 2017 Apparel Market Share